PawnDaring/EXP_WordAssociationWeb/README.md

 I created this to build a space where my ideas could come to life—showing how they interrelate and form meaningful connections.
 It's like a brainstorming playground for your brain! 🧠💡

 ## How It Works
 This app was built using modern web technologies like **TypeScript**, **Vite**, and **Tailwind CSS**.
 It's a lightweight, fast, and intuitive space for idea exploration.
-To get started, you'll need an **API key from OpenAI** since the tool uses AI to generate and enrich connections between your ideas.
+The app communicates with a small Express server that handles requests to OpenAI.

 ---